 The ad rank is how high on the page the advertisement will be displayed.
 Quality Score is determined by the relevance and usefulness to the searcher.

-Actual Cost Per Click (CPC)
+Actual Cost Per Click (CPC).

 Actual Cost Per Click is the amount an advertiser pays each time a searcher clicks on their advertisement; this number varies depending on the other advertisers in the auction and is always lower than the maximum bidding price.

-The actual CPC is determined by dividing the ad rank of the competitor below them by quality score plus $.01.
+The actual CPC is determined by dividing the ad rank of the competitor below them by the quality score plus $.01.

 cost per mille bidding